Séralini affair: Background

 A 2011 article by the Séralini lab that reviewed 19 published animal-feeding studies, as well as data from animal-feeding studies submitted for regulatory approval, concluded that GM food had liver and kidney effects that were sex and dose dependent, and advocated for longer and more elaborate toxicology tests for regulatory approval.

-Séralini research was funded primarily by three organizations: Sustainable Food Alliance (organic food industry group), Greenpeace and Sevene Pharma (a French manufacturer of homeopathic "remedies").
+Séralini's research was funded primarily by three organizations: the Sustainable Food Alliance (an organic food industry group), Greenpeace, and Sevene Pharma (a French manufacturer of homeopathic "remedies").

 2012 study

 Study background

 On 19 September 2012, the journal Food and Chemical Toxicology published a peer-reviewed paper entitled "Long term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize."
 The two-year toxicity study, which cost €3.2 million, was conducted at the University of Caen by Séralini and seven colleagues.
 It had been funded by and run with the collaboration of CRIIGEN.

 The study used 100 male and 100 female Sprague Dawley rats, divided into twenty groups with 10 rats each.
 Ten diets were tested separately on the males and females.
 The diets comprised 11 percent, 22 percent and 33 percent genetically modified corn (NK603) and the rest standard laboratory rat food; NK603 corn that had been treated with Roundup, also at 11, 22 and 33 percent; and corn that had not been genetically modified, accompanied by differing concentrations of Roundup in the water.
 A control group was fed 33 percent non-GMO corn; the rest of their diet was standard laboratory rat food.

 The paper's abstract stated: "In females, all treated groups died 2–3 times more than controls, and more rapidly.
 This difference was visible in 3 male groups fed GMOs.
 All results were hormone and sex dependent, and the pathological profiles were comparable."